dheeraj-19/AI-ML/README.md

-# AI-ML
+# Machine Learning

-Repo to store all the codes that I have worked on in the AI/ML field
+Repo to store all the concepts and codes that I have learned and worked on in the Machine Learning field